 Not all tooth decay is drastic.
 Sometimes it’s a crack, a chip, or a small gap.
 But like a rip on a painting, these small imperfections can be hard to miss!
 It’s important to find an equally subtle but effective way of fixing them.

-Klooster Family Dentistry offers composite filling services to Holly Springs residents.
+Klooster Family Dentistry offers composite filling services to Holly Springs and Raleigh residents.
 A composite filling is a sculptable material placed directly over a tooth.
 Initially a resin, your dentist hardens it into a strong material that is safe and effective.

 Composite vs. Amalgam Fillings